 Former Chairs of the New York State Bar Association’s Labor and Employment Law Section

 Former Chair of the American Bar Association’s Equal Employment Opportunity Committe

 AV Peer Review Rating by Martindale-Hubbell

-- We achieved summary judgment for international union and local union against a former member’s $3,000,000.00 damage claim for duty of fair representation violations by demonstrating the unions satisfaction of their obligations and the deficiencies in the plaintiff’s claim;
+- We achieved summary judgment for international union and local union against a former member’s $3,000,000 damage claim for duty of fair representation violations by demonstrating the union’s satisfaction of its obligations and the deficiencies in the plaintiff’s claim;

-- We achieved the court’s dismissal of the plaintiff’s claim that the union improperly handled the grievance on the grounds that the plaintiff presented inadequate evidence and untimely filing of the claim;
+- We achieved the court’s dismissal of the plaintiff’s claim that the union improperly handled the grievance on the grounds that the plaintiff presented inadequate evidence and untimely filed the claim;

-- We obtained summary judgment by demonstrating that the union did not breach its obligations to the plaintiff member when the union declined to pursue the member’s disability claim against the employer to arbitration;
+- We obtained summary judgment for the union by demonstrating that the union did not breach its obligations to the plaintiff member when the union declined to pursue the member’s disability claim against the employer to arbitration;

-- We obtained summary judgment on procedural grounds where a member was masking their duty of fair representation claim as a violation of New York State Human Rights law; and
+- We obtained summary judgment for the union on procedural grounds where a member was masking his duty of fair representation claim as a violation of New York State Human Rights law; and

-- We successfully argued for summary dismissal of plaintiff’s “hybrid Section 301” claim against international union and affiliated local union on the grounds that the claims were time barred by the statute of limitations.
-On appeal, the Second Circuit Court of Appeals affirmed judgment in our favor.
+- We successfully argued for summary dismissal of plaintiff’s hybrid-section 301/DFR claim against an international union and affiliated local union on the grounds that the claims were time barred by the statute of limitations.
+On appeal, the Second Circuit Court of Appeals affirmed judgment in our client’s favor.

 - In defending a public sector union, we successfully argued to the state’s highest court that the so-called Martin rule remains applicable under New York law requiring the plaintiff in a DFR action to plead and prove that each member of an unincorporated association authorized or ratified the union’s alleged wrongful conduct.